Description: Twitter is a popular social networking tool but educators are finding creative ways to incorporate it into the learning environment, too!

 - Blogging and Social Media

 Some teachers ask students to keep journals throughout the school year.
-Have each student set up a blog and then send a Tweet when that blog is updated.
+Have each student set up a free blog and then send a Tweet when that blog is updated.
+Students can also use Twitter summary card to display more summary for blog post information.
 You'll not only be teaching the kids to effectively use Twitter, but you'll be encouraging them to create longer pieces based on your class subject or agenda as well.
 As a teacher, you'll find it easier to require a Tweet that a post is up than you would find it it to bookmark and check every student's blog.

 - Field Trip Updates